ASangarin/MonHun/README.md

-# MonHun
-Minecraft: Monster Hunter Fabric Mod
+# Minecraft: Monster Hunter Fabric Mod
 This repository is used to release dev builds of the Minecraft: Monster Hunter fabric mod.